SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 For most Ito diagonal and scalar noise problems where a good amount of accuracy is required and mild stiffness may be an issue, the `SRIW1` algorithm should do well.
-If the problem has additive noise, then `SRA1` will be the optimal algorithm.
+If the problem has additive noise, then `SOSRA` will be the optimal algorithm.
+At low tolerances (`<1e-4`?) `SRA3` will be more efficient, though `SOSRA` is more robust to stiffness.
 For commutative noise, `RKMilCommute` is a strong order 1.0 method which utilizes the commutivity property to greatly speed up the Wiktorsson approximation and can choose between Ito and Stratonovich.
 For non-commutative noise, `EM` and `EulerHeun` are the choices (for Ito and Stratonovich interpretations respectively).

 For stiff problems with diagonal noise, `ImplicitRKMil` is the most efficient method and can choose between Ito and Stratonovich.
 If the noise is non-diagonal,